Bramha Kumar appointed as India's next Ambassador to Zimbabwe - www.lokmattimes.com

 Bramha Kumar appointed as India's next Ambassador to Zimbabwe

-New Delhi [India], April 16 : Bramha Kumar has been appointed as India's next Ambassador to Zimbabwe, the Ministry ...
+New Delhi, April 16 Minstry of External Affairs (MEA) Joint Secretary Bramha Kumar has been appointed as India's ...

-New Delhi [India], April 16 : Bramha Kumar has been appointed as India's next Ambassador to Zimbabwe, the Ministry of External Affairs said.
+New Delhi, April 16 Minstry of External Affairs (MEA) Joint Secretary Bramha Kumar has been appointed as India's next ambassador to Zimbabwe.

-An Indian Foreign Service (IFS) officer of batch 2005, Kumar is a Joint Secretary in MEA at present.
+Bramha Kumar, a 2005 batch Indian Foreign Service officer, is expected to take up the assignment shortly, the MEA said in a statement on Tuesday.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app